 - The SA reserves the final rights on the decisions of subsidy allocation and guidelines amendment at any time as appropriate.

-- An additional 30% of subsidies OR a maximum of HK$1,500.00 per activity may be granted if such activity is organized by student organization(s) which have fulfilled the requirements of CODE Programme.
-Each eligible student organization could ONLY make one application.
+- An additional 30% of subsidies OR a maximum of HK$1,500.00 per activity may be granted if such activity is organised by student organisation(s) which have fulfilled the requirements of CODE Programme.
+Each eligible student organisation could ONLY make one application.